Note

 Framework chosen: mcp-go

-While implementing, I wanted to implement MCP resources but support for them across clients is pretty low.
-In order to provide the best experience for the most clients, I decided to implement the MCP server with just Tools and Prompts.
+While implementing, I wanted to use MCP resources but support across clients is still low.
+I implemented the server with just Tools and Prompts to get the best experience across the most clients.

-There is a get_info tool that provides information to the AI about Flow, the current contexts, and expected schemas.
+There is a get_info tool that provides the AI with context about Flow, the current workspace, and expected schemas.
 This along with server instructions provided the best experience with AI assistants during my testing.

 For implementation details, see the repository and documentation.